kyverno/kyverno/documentation/installation.md

 ```

 To modify the `ConfigMap`, either directly edit the `ConfigMap` `init-config` in the default configuration [install.yaml] and redeploy it or modify the `ConfigMap` use `kubectl`.
 Changes to the `ConfigMap` through `kubectl` will automatically be picked up at runtime.

+# Installing outside of the cluster (debug mode)

+To build Kyverno in a development environment see: https://github.com/nirmata/kyverno/wiki/Building

+To run controller in this mode you should prepare a TLS key/certificate pair for debug webhook, then start controller with kubeconfig and the server address.

+1. Run `sudo scripts/deploy-controller-debug.sh --service=localhost --serverIP=<server_IP>`, where <server_IP> is the IP address of the host where controller runs.
+This scripts will generate a TLS certificate for debug webhook server and register this webhook in the cluster.
+It also registers a CustomResource policy.

+2. Start the controller using the following command: `sudo KYVERNO_NAMESPACE=<namespace> KYVERNO_SVC=<service_name> go run ./cmd/kyverno/main.go --kubeconfig=~/.kube/config --serverIP=<server_IP>`.
+In case environment variable "KYVERNO_NAMESPACE" and "KYVERNO_SVC" is not passed kyverno will run in its default namespace "kyverno" and with default service name "kyverno-svc".

 ---